galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 >
 {: .hands_on}

+# Pre-Processing
+Before starting the analysis, the VCF files have to be pre-processed in order to meet input requirements of the tools which we will use for the downstream analysis.

 ## Add chromosome prefix to vcf
-Again, our next tool has some assumptions about our input VCFs.
-This time the tool expects the chromosome numbers to start with a prefix `chr`.
+Firstly, our next tool has some assumptions about our input VCFs.
+The tool expects the chromosome numbers to start with a prefix `chr`.
 Our VCFs only use the chromosome numbers however, the VCFs just use the chromosome numbers.
 This is due to a difference in reference genome used when creating the VCFs.
 To change the prefix in the VCFs we will use regex again.

 > ### {% icon hands_on %} Hands-on: Add chr prefix using regex
 >
 > 1. {% tool [Column Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regexColumn1/1.0.1) %} with the following parameters:
->    - {% icon param-file %} *"Select cells from"*: `Decompressed VCFs` (output of **Convert compressed file to uncompressed.** {% icon tool %})
+>    - {% icon param-file %} *"Select cells from"*: `VCFs` (output of **Convert compressed file to uncompressed.** {% icon tool %})
 >    - *"using column"*: `Column: 1`
 >    - In *"Check"*:
 >        - {% icon param-repeat %} *"Insert Check"*